junxit/us-congress-bills-111/metadata.md

 - 2009-02-23 — Mrs. McCarthy (NY) moved to suspend the rules and pass the bill.
 - 2009-02-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 295 - 102 (Roll no. 72). (text: CR H1629-1632)
 - 2009-02-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 295 - 102 (Roll no. 72).(text: CR H1629-1632)
+- 2009-02-24 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.